UTSCCSCC01/finalprojectw22-bc-hub/doc/sprint1/sprint1.md

 For the Education section, the goal is to research crypto-currency concepts and definitions from credible sources, and then display the information in one, simple-to-navigate section to educate new users on the crypto-currency space.
 This goal relates to the user story BH-1.
 This section is intended for new-comers to cryptocurrency, not experts, so the content in this section will cover basic concepts in the field.

-We also want to implement a Navbar, which will allow users to quickly transition between the four sections mentioned above.
+We also want to implement a Navbar (BH-33), which will allow users to quickly transition between the four sections mentioned above.

 The user stories that we are going to implement in this sprint are the following:
 * BH-3